View Document Text

 15. Custody

-possession of client assets.
-Clients will receive account statements and transaction confirmation notices
+custody of the client’s funds and securities.
+Clients will receive account statements and transaction

-directly from the Custodian at least quarterly, which clients should carefully review.
-LNW urges clients to
+confirmation notices directly from the custodian on at least a quarterly basis.
+LNW urges clients to carefully

 19